Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 ### Vitis Link Summary and HLS reports

 The Vitis compiler also generates HLS Reports for each kernel.
 HLS Reports contain the results of compiling kernel into hardware.
-It contains many details (including clocking, resources or device utilization) about the performance and logic usage of the custom-generated hardware.
+It contains many details (including clocking, resources or device utilization) about the performance and logic usage of the custom-generated hardware accelerator.
 These details provide many insights to guide the kernel optimization process.
-To build an xclbin file ( FPGA Binary File) with four different kernels, you need four different reports for each kernel.
-For an actual application, you need only one kernel; the other three are added for experimental purposes as pointed out in the previous lab.
-You will use them in the next labs.
-You will also use the Vitis Link Summary which contains all of these reports.
+To build an xclbin file ( FPGA Binary File) with four different kernels, it will need four different reports for each kernel.
+For an actual application, only one kernel is required; the other three are added for experimental purposes as pointed out in the previous lab.
+Next labs will use them for experiments.
+This lab also explores the use the Vitis Link Summary which contains all of these reports.

 1. Opening the link summary: